 - A. State-release time planning for building level in-services shall include teachers.
 Principals, supervisors and/or teachers shall be invited to provide topics for discussion and review prior to creation of the training calendar by the principal/supervisor.
-Adopted plans will be required to address District goals or instructional issues defined by the School Board or Superintendent. - B. The last day at the end of the first, second and third quarters shall be a student-release, day for the purpose of assessment, planning and evaluation by members.

-C. The District shall submit a proposal for these state in-service days.
+Adopted plans will be required to address District goals or instructional issues defined by the School Board or Superintendent. - B. The last day at the end of the first, second and third quarters shall be a student-release, day for professional activities as directed by the principal/supervisor. for the purpose of assessment, planning and evaluation by members. - C. The District shall submit a proposal for these state in-service days.
 Implementation of these days is subject to approval of the proposal by the State Department of Education and Early Development.